FabianCornejoC/Project---Python/README.md

 I demostrate skills in procces, cleaning(1) - visualization and analyze(2).

-Finally I get some Conclutiosn about the weather in Chile.
+Finally I get some Conclutions about the weather in Chile.

 See first:
 * PrecipitationsAndTemperature (1)